 Automated reporting tools do this by using APIs, or application programming interfaces, which allow two systems to send data between each other.

-Since the data you need to be tracking is automatically being pulled in from each platform, this frees up a significant amount of time when it comes time for reporting.
-In other words, automated reports means greater efficiency and more scalable systems.
+Since the data you need to be tracking is automatically being pulled in from each platform, this frees up a significant amount of reporting time.
+In other words, automated reporting means greater efficiency and more scalable systems.

 Remember To Personalize Your Client Reports